HMCS Ville de Québec (FFH 332): Service history

 During the summer of 2012, the frigate conducted an extensive tour of the Great Lakes, visiting 14 Great Lakes cities on both the Canadian and United States shores to mark the 200th anniversary of the War of 1812.
 Ville de Québec underwent her FELEX modernization beginning in October 2014 at Halifax, completing in December 2015.
 On 3 March 2016, while performing work up trials, the ship suffered a fire in one of her diesel generators while at HMC Dockyard in Halifax.
 The fire was suppressed and three crew members were sent to hospital as a precaution.
 The amount of damage was undeclared.
 The damage was repaired and the ship performed a series of port visits along the Great Lakes and Saint Lawrence Seaway in September 2016.

 On 18 July 2018, Ville de Québec departed Halifax to join Canada's Operation Reassurance in the Mediterranean and Black Seas, replacing sister ship HMCS St. John's.
 Ville de Québec's departure also marked the first international deployment of the Sikorsky CH-148 Cyclone helicopter.
 In October 2018, Ville de Québec was among the Canadian ships sent to participate in the large NATO exercise Trident Juncture in the North Atlantic and Baltic Seas.
 The ship then deployed to the Mediterranean Sea as part of Operation Reassurance, joining Standing NATO Maritime Group 2 and visiting Israel and Croatia.
 The frigate returned to Canada on 21 January 2019.

 In August 2020, Ville de Québec was deployed to the Arctic as part of Operation Nanook along with MV Asterix and HMCS Glace Bay from the Royal Canadian Navy and warships from the Danish, French, U.S. navies.
+In 2025, the frigate joined the Royal Navy's carrier strike group as part of Operation HIGHMAST in a deployment to the Indo-Pacific region.

+In early September 2025 the ship was involved in an international incident while participating in "freedom of navigation exercises" alongside HMAS Brisbane.
+The two ships were followed by a destroyer from the Chinese People's Liberation Army Navy (PLAN).
+A PLAN spokesperson accused the Australian and Canadian ships of "trouble-making and provocation".
+Western nations consider the Taiwan adjacent waterway to be international waters while China considers the area to be part of their own territory.